Midas: Midas (8th century BCE)

 Another King Midas ruled Phrygia in the late 8th century BCE, up until the sacking of Gordium by the Cimmerians, when he is said to have committed suicide.
 Most historians believe this Midas is the same person as the Mita, called king of the Mushki in Assyrian texts, who warred with Assyria and its Anatolian provinces during the same period.

 The King Midas who ruled Phrygia in the late 8th century BCE is known from Greek and Assyrian sources.
 According to the former, he married a Greek princess, Damodice, daughter of Agamemnon of Cyme, and traded extensively with the Greeks.
 Damodice is credited with inventing coined money by Julius Pollux after she married Midas.
-Some historians believe this Midas donated the throne that Herodotus says was offered to the Oracle of Delphi by "Midas son of Gordias" (see above).
+Some historians believe this Midas donated the throne that Herodotus says was offered to the Oracle of Delphi by "Midas son of Gordias".
 Assyrian tablets from the reign of Sargon II record attacks by a "Mita", king of the Mushki, against Assyria's eastern Anatolian provinces.
 Some historians believe Assyrian texts called this Midas king of the "Mushki" because he had subjected the eastern Anatolian people of that name and incorporated them into his army.
-Greek sources including Strabo say that Midas committed suicide by drinking bull's blood during an attack by the Cimmerians, which Eusebius dated to around 695 BCE and Julius Africanus to around 676 BCE.
+Greek sources including Strabo say that Midas committed suicide by drinking bull's blood (an arsenic sulfide mineral) during an attack by the Cimmerians, which Eusebius dated to around 695 BCE and Julius Africanus to around 676 BCE.
 Archeology has confirmed that Gordium was destroyed and burned around that time.